 AHRC Doctoral Landscape Awards (DLA)

-Apply for one of three fully funded AHRC studentships
+Apply for one of five fully funded AHRC studentships

-We have a minimum of 3 fully funded AHRC Doctoral Landscape Award studentships available for October 2026 entry.
-These awards are available across specific AHRC thematic areas, to be announced soon.
+We have five fully funded AHRC Doctoral Landscape Award studentships available for October 2026 entry.

 Each award will include tuition fees paid at the home rate and a minimum annual tax- living allowance of currently £20,780.
-Successful international applicants may have to fund the difference between the home fees and international fees.
+Newcastle University will fund the difference between the home and international fees rate for international students who are awarded a studentship.

 Additional research costs will also be available on application for primary research activities such as data collection and research-related travel.